vidyalai/frontend-task/README.md

 To complete the task, you can clone this repository (do not fork) and build on top of it, or you can start from scratch.

-To submit, send a link with details on how to run the code to binu@vidyalai.com.
+To submit, send a link to the source code with details on how to run it, to binu@vidyalai.com.
 Do not submit a pull request.

 Extra Credit:

 1. Add multiple pages to the whiteboard
-2. Make it collaborative (Like Google Jamboard, Using firebase or custom server side code)
+2. Make it collaborative (Like Google Jamboard, using firebase or custom server side code)
-3. Add more tools (Pan, Shapes, Highlighter etc.) f
+3. Add more tools (Pan, Shapes, Highlighter etc.)